llbtraining/1.-Linux-Essentials/1_Overview.md

 - the next 3 are for the group
 - the last group is for other users

+rwx:
-the first  character is always 'r' (read permision) or '-' (no read permission) the second character is always 'w' (write permision) or '-' (no write permission) the third  character is always 'x' (execution permision) or '-' (no execution permission)
+- the first  character is always 'r' (read permision) or '-' (no read permission)
+- the second character is always 'w' (write permision) or '-' (no write permission)
+- the third  character is always 'x' (execution permision) or '-' (no execution permission)